 This Student-Originated Studies (SOS) program is designed for students who have an interest in pursuing advanced work in community-based psychology and liberatory frameworks for individual and community healing.
 Students may present proposals in the areas of liberation psychology, the role and promotion of critical consciousness in collective wellbeing, abolitionist approaches to mental health and social service systems as well as the interrogation of carceral logic in current service models, transformative justice, and historic and contemporary models for the provision of community-based care.
 Students are encouraged to pursue projects that search for possible answers to the question, "What will get us all free?"

 Students will work with faculty throughout the program to create collaborative working groups or individualized plans for study and praxis.
 An academic component comprised of readings, film viewings and discussion posts will provide a theoretical foundation and shared language to discuss shared themes across individual and group projects.
 Student work will also be supported each week by faculty-led seminars and workshops.
-This program can be taken for variable credit, with 4 credits earned through participation in the online seminar, research workshop and an academic component, and the remaining 4, 8 or 12 credits earned through student-directed research and/or the completion of a praxis, expressive or documentary project.
+This program can be taken for variable credit- 12 or 16 credits depending on the scope of the individual student work.

-Student groups or individual students should submit a proposed course of study for faculty review on or before the Spring Academic Fair, qualified students will be accepted until the program fills and will be notified of admission through their Evergreen email accounts.
+Student groups or individual students should submit a proposed course of study for faculty review prior to Week 10 of Spring quarter, qualified students will be accepted until the program fills and will be notified of admission through their Evergreen email accounts.
 Contact faculty at sfirah.madrone@evergreen.edu for more information.

 Anticipated Credit Equivalencies: